awslabs/mountpoint-s3/README.md

 Mountpoint for Amazon S3 is generally available!
 We're tracking future feature development on the [Mountpoint for Amazon S3 public roadmap](https://github.com/orgs/awslabs/projects/84).
 We're always interested in feedback on features, performance, and compatibility.
 Please send feedback by [opening a new GitHub issue](https://github.com/awslabs/mountpoint-s3/issues/new/choose) or adding your input to an existing roadmap issue.

+### Notices

+> [!IMPORTANT]
+> Mountpoint for Amazon S3 v1.4.0 released on January 26, 2024, contains an issue that causes intermittent read failures.
+Amazon S3 fixed the issue and released Mountpoint for Amazon S3 v1.4.1 on February 16, 2024.

 ## Getting started

 Run these two commands to install Mountpoint for Amazon S3 on your Amazon Linux EC2 instance (for Graviton instances, replace `x86_64` with `arm64` in the URL):